What is

 Sjögren's Syndrome?

-The age of onset and diagnosis for Sjögren's is typically in the 40s and predominantly women.
-Although, through increased education about Sjögren's, many patients are being diagnosed at a younger age.
+The age of onset and diagnosis for Sjögren's is typically in the 40s and 50s, and it predominantly affects women.
+Although, with increased education about Sjögren's, many patients are being diagnosed at a younger age.
+[2, 3]

 Treatment

-In Sjögren's, a typical starting point for dry eye management is the use of lubricating eye drops for dry eye relief.
+In Sjögren's, a typical starting point for dry eye management is the use of lubricating eye drops.
 Preferably, lubricating eye drops that are preservative free and phosphate free, especially for those applying multiple drops a day.

 Staying on the safe side

-Severe dryness of the cornea can result in inflammation and damage of the corneal cells.
+Severe dryness of the cornea can result in inflammation and damage to the corneal cells.
 As with any injury, corneal cell damage should be carefully treated only with safe and optimal components.

 Preservative Free